 That's right.

-Jake the fake.
+Fake the fake.

-Fake Jake the Snake.
+Fake Jake the snake.

-You guys are gonna get me more.
+You guys are going to get me in more.

 You know, don't you think I get in enough trouble on my own?